-During the third quarter of 2014, the Company assumed CBI's Junior Subordinated Deferrable Interest Debentures ("Subordinated Debentures") with an unpaid principal balance of \$26.8 million and an estimated fair value of \$18.5 million.
+The Company assumed CBI's Junior Subordinated Deferrable Interest Debentures ("Subordinated Debentures") with an unpaid principal balance of \$26.8 million and an estimated fair value of \$18.5 million.
 The \$8.3 million discount will be amortized to interest expense over the remaining term.
-In December 2005, a trust was formed by CBI and issued \$26.0 million Trust Preferred Securities ("TPS") at 6.26 percent fixed rate for the first five years and a variable rate at the 3 month LIBOR plus 140 basis thereafter and invested the proceeds in Subordinated Debentures.
+CBI formed a trust and issued \$26.0 million of Trust Preferred Securities ("TPS") that now have a variable rate of interest at the 3 month LIBOR plus 140 basis points and invested the proceeds in Subordinated Debentures.
 The Subordinated Debentures will mature on December 31, 2035, however, the Bank may redeem the Subordinated Debentures at an earlier date if certain conditions are met.
 The TPS will be subject to mandatory redemption if the Subordinated Debentures are repaid by the Company.
 Interest is payable quarterly, and the Company has the option to defer interest payments on the Subordinated Debentures from time to time for a period not to exceed five consecutive years.
-The discount amortization was \$275,000 and \$176,000 for the years ended December 31, 2016 and 2015, respectively.
+The discount amortization was \$329,000, \$275,000 and \$176,000 for the years ended December 31, 2017, 2016 and 2015, respectively.